-(4) The nearest school is found by measuring the distance from your home address to all school's admitting children in the relevant year group.
-Measurements are calculated electronically from the Post Office address point of the child's home address to the Post Office address point of the school by straight line distance.
+(4) The nearest school is found by measuring the straight line distance from the child's home address to all state funded school's admitting children in the relevant year group.
+Measurements are calculated electronically from the Post Office address point of the home address to the Post Office address point of the school.
 We measure distance to three decimal places, e.g. 1.256 miles.